-2.12.1 Respiratory Protection
+2.13.1 Respiratory Protection

-All personnel having to wear a respirator must have a medical examination as required by 29 CFR 1910.134 to determine fitness to use respiratory protective equipment prior to initiation of work activities.
-Documentation indicating medical clearance for respirator use must be provided to the Administrative Monitor by each Subcontractor prior to entrance into the work area, should respirator use be required by that employee.
-Each Subcontractor shall maintain a written Respiratory Protection Program developed by a Competent Person as required by 29 CRF 1926.103.
+All personnel having to wear a respirator must have a medical evaluation as required by 29 CFR 1910.134 to determine fitness to use respiratory protective equipment prior to initiation of work activities.
+Documentation indicating medical clearance for respirator use must be provided to the HASP AM by each Subcontractor prior to entrance into the work area, should respirator use be required by that employee.
+Each Subcontractor shall maintain a written Respiratory Protection Program developed by a Competent Person as required by 29 CFR 1926.103.

-2.12.2 Hearing Conservation
+2.13.2 Hearing Conservation

-All personnel exposed to noise levels above 85 dBA must have a baseline audiometric evaluation in accordance with 29 CFR 1926.62.
+All personnel exposed to noise levels above 85 dBA must have a baseline audiometric evaluation in accordance with 29 CFR 1926.52 and 101.
 Personnel shall receive awareness training concerning the hazards of noise and the procedures to properly use and maintain hearing protection.
-If any Subcontractor exposes his employees the noise levels above 85 dBA, the Subcontractor must establish a written Hearing Conservation Program developed by a Competent person as required by 29 CFR 1926.101.
+If any Subcontractor exposes his employees the noise levels above 85 dBA, the Subcontractor must establish a written Hearing Conservation Program developed by a competent person as required by 29 CFR 1926.101 and 29 CFR 1910.95

-2.12.3 First Aid
+2.13.3 First Aid

-On-site First Aid/CPR support shall be provided by the NYCSSM.
-Additionally, each Subcontractor shall have on-site at least one person who has current training in first aid and CPR.
+On-site First Aid/CPR/AED support shall be provided by the Contractor NYCSSM.
+Additionally, each Subcontractor shall have on-site at least one person who has current training in first aid, CPR, and AED use.

-2.12.4 Medical Emergency and Personal Injury
+2.13.4 Medical Emergency and Personal Injury